MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 # Authentication for R Server's Operationalization

-To secure connections and communications, you have several authentication options:
+R Server's offers seamless integration with authentication solutions for operationalization.
+To secure connections and communications, you have several options:

 |Authentication Method|When to Use|
 |----------------------------------|----------------------------------|